ColinLeesUK/norse-campaign/session-16.md

 - 3 main branches - one in Gilapla, Kastilibourg and a city further down south
 - 30 in Gilalpa and 20 in Kastilibourg

-Waking in the morning the party have decided to keep Thorlot alive for the time being and talk to the Yarl about the criminal undertakings within Kastiliborg.
+Waking in the morning the party have decided to keep Thorlot alive for the time being and talk to the Yarl about the criminal undertakings within Kastaliborg.
 Meeting with Guthrim Lodinson at the Castle gates Ingemar asks for a meeting with the Yarl to discuss urgent matters about what happened the previous evening.
 Exclaiming that we will be back at noon the party head out to sell their goods in the market.

 **Next session go and sell dragon things**.